I am standing first row - first on the far right

 By Summer of 1956 Weather Recon.
 Sqdn.
 A was fully trained and sitting ready at Wiesbaden Air Base, West Germany.
 With events moving rather slow from my point of view, I took a short weekend trip to Vaduz, Lichtenstein, accompanied by Max Conn, a techrep for Westinghouse.

-When I returned to Wiesbaden I got the first word about my being scheduled for the first operational flight of the U-2 over the Soviet Union.
+When I returned to Wiesbaden I got the first word about my being scheduled for the first operational flight of the U-2 over Eastern Europe.
 I don't know how this happened, but it points out the incidental and trusting manner in which we used to function some years back.
 In the next year and a half, until the end of my CIA contract, I think we pissed Nikita a bit, but I believe Ike was grateful.
-Besides my flights covering the Soviets, I also made photos of the Suez from the Red Sea to the Mediterranean after Nasser had it shut down in 1957.
+Besides my flights covering the Soviets and the USSR, I also made photos of the Suez from the Red Sea to the Mediterranean after Nasser had it shut down in 1957.

 After termination of my U-2 experience in December 1957 I was eager to fly century series jets.
 There was talk at that time about an "open skies" policy with Russia, so I foolishly put two and two together and ended up flying TAC Recce at Shaw AFB, South Carolina in RF-101's.
 I stayed in the AF until 1964, accumulating 1000 hours 101 time.
 During this time flying was routine, but I did get some of the first pictures of Castro's Cuba in October 1962.
 It is a very pretty Caribbean island.